JosephSilber/bouncer/readme.md

 Bouncer::allow($user)->to('edit', $post);
 ```

-When you check abilities at the gate, the bouncer will be consulted first.
+When you check abilities at Laravel's gate, the bouncer will automatically be consulted.
 If he sees an ability that has been granted to the current user (whether directly, or through a role) he'll authorize the check.

 ## Installation